testfiesta/tacotruck/README.md

   -o, --overrides
     required: false
-    description: JSON data to add onto the source data when exporting to the target (see [Data Overrides](#data-overrides).
+    description: JSON data to add onto the source data when exporting to the target (see [Data Overrides](#data-overrides)).

   -s, --source
     required: Either source or target is required.